Beta Israel: Kefu-qän, the "Bad Days"

-At the end of the 19th century the Ansar movement, a Sudanese Dervish movement, attacked British occupied Egypt, culminating to the Mahdist War, during this time, the Mahdists had demanded the submission of the Emperor Yohannes IV, and The governor of Begemder, Tekle Haymanot of Gojjam, into Islam and of their subjects.
-In early 1888, the military commander Osman Digna and Abdallah ibn Muhammad, launched a jihad into Begemder, and made a violent rampage attacking all those they found, burnt monasteries and villages, holy scriptures and the like, during this time, it is reported 2/3 of the Beta Israel perished among them Priests, monks, and Hachems, along with almost of 200 of their synagogues destroyed. the High Priest's letter in 1905 recorded:Before there were many; before there were 200 synagogues, now there are only 30.
+At the end of the 19th century the Ansar movement, a Sudanese Dervish movement, attacked British occupied Egypt, culminating in the Mahdist War.
+During this time, the Mahdists demanded the conversion of the Emperor Yohannes IV, and the governor of Begemder, Tekle Haymanot of Gojjam, and of their subjects to Islam.
+In early 1888, the military commander Osman Digna and Abdallah ibn Muhammad, launched a jihad into Begemder, and conducted a violent rampage, burning monasteries, villages, and holy scriptures.
+During this time, it is reported that 2/3 of the Beta Israel were killed, including priests, monks, and Hachems; almost 200 of their synagogues were also destroyed.
+The High Priest's letter in 1905 recorded:Before there were many; before there were 200 synagogues, now there are only 30.
 During the Dervishes, a frightening number of people died.
 We are in great suffering.
 Our books were destroyed; the Dervishes set them on fire.
-We no longer have schools; they have been destroyed.”A further dismay of the community was hugely hit during the 1890 when a famine occurred due to the which killed 90% of all cattle, during this time, from missionaries; "Before they were fighting over ritual purity of the cattle, and now they fought over the skin".In 1893, the recovery began and food prices began to fall.
-Some refugees have begun to return to their homes, and some have fled for fear of widespread poverty.
-Many areas have not returned to thrive as before.
-Various testimonies from 1894 indicate that some areas of Begemder did not recover from the blow, even after a decade: When I visited the place many years ago, many Falashas lived there, but now all of them have disappeared and we are told they died during the famine.”During this time the a significant portions of the communities of Dembiya, Semien, Tselemti, declined numerously, from a few thousand to only a few hundred.
-A missionary of the Church's ministry among Jewish People, Michael Erguei who toured the community in 1899 wrote: ”Sakalat is a very fertile land.
+We no longer have schools; they have been destroyed.”A the community was hugely hit during the 1890s when a famine occurred which killed 90% of all cattle from missionaries;"Before they were fighting over ritual purity of the cattle, and now they fought over the skin".In 1893, the recovery began and food prices began to fall.
+Some refugees began to return to their homes, and others fled for fear of poverty.
+Many areas did not thrive as before.
+Various testimonies from 1894 indicate that some areas of Begemder had not recovered from the blow, even after a decade:When I visited the place many years ago, many Falashas lived there, but now all of them have disappeared and we are told they died during the famine.”During this time significant portions of the communities of Dembiya, Semien, Tselemti, declined in numbers, from a few thousand to only a few hundred.
+A missionary of the Church's ministry among Jewish People, Michael Erguei who toured the community in 1899 wrote:”Sakalat is a very fertile land.
 Before the Dervish invasion, it was extremely rich, like Demba, but now it is poor and overpopulated.
 Thousands of Jews once lived in Sakalat, but today their numbers do not exceed a few hundred.”The impact of the Dembiya disasters was among the worst: